How Russia Hacked Obama's Legacy

 The political nature of the revelations made the White House think twice speaking out quickly.
 "Some of this, we tried to be a completely neutral arbiter of this," the first former White House official said.
 "It soon became clear this was weaponization of political emails, so the last thing we wanted was to seem like we were aiding the Clinton campaign [by going public with what was already known], or unduly benefited the campaign."

 Through the early days of the attempt to get a handle on Moscow’s actions and motives, the circle of people in the administration who knew the extent of the Russian hacking was kept small.
 One former State Department official recalled hearing very little about the hack in the days and weeks after the CrowdStrike report.
 "Every now and then it would come up, be referenced in an oblique way in a staff meeting with the secretary," they said.
-"I do remember some references to conversations at the White House and in the context of in a morning meeting, Tori Nuland saying something like, 'There’s going to be a meeting at the White House on the Russian hack.'"
+"I do remember some references to conversations at the White House and in the context of in a morning meeting, Toria Nuland saying something like, 'There’s going to be a meeting at the White House on the Russian hack.'"

 The discussion at these early meetings of officials from across the government — known as interagency policy committee meetings, or IPCs in DC-speak — was open-ended, with NSC staffers who chaired the meeting gathering ideas, and members trying to be certain that the initial CrowdStrike analysis was accurate.